tagionet/dashhound-api-docs/Dashes.md

 Requests
 ---------

-The requests array is probably the most important thing in a dash, they are an
-object containing the request and the channel the request went out on as well as the response data from the request.
+The requests array is probably the most important attribute in a dash, it is an array which contains request objects.
+A request object contains the channel the request went out on as well as the response data from the request and a few extra attributes pertaining to the channel response data.

 A request which has gone out over an SMTP channel will look  like the following